surge-synthesizer/shortcircuit-xt/src/Sprints.md

 # Baconpauls next sprints

-Week of Feb 13:
+Week of Feb 21:
-- Tabbed Named Panels
-- Then: Zone views
 - ADSR Slider formatting; what's the data and method?
     Also attachment bipolar.
+Tooltips.
+Knobs drawn better.
+- Then: Zone views
 - Then: Processor views
 - Then: Mod Matrix
 - Then: Add a zone by sample revisit
+- A proper tooltip
 - At least make the standalone available as a zip from main repo next
 - A VU Meter
 - Hover Gestures in Named Panel